-You’re sitting in your backyard when suddenly an unexpected feline guest stops by.
-You are not sure who owns this cat, if it is friendly, or how to politely discourage it from coming around.
+So you’re playing backyard games with your family and friends – and then an unexpected feline guest stops by.
+You’re not exactly sure who owns this cat.
+You’re uncertain if it is even friendly.
+And you have no idea how to politely discourage it from coming around.

 If this sounds like something you’ve experienced lately, it’s time to deal with the stray cats that keep wandering onto your property.
 By the time you finish reading this article, you will have plenty of ideas for respectfully and humanely urging unwanted feline visitors to stay away.